avocadoFascination/drawing_console/README.md

 - Drawing a rectangle
 - Filling in the empty space with color

-To run this, start the project with npm *npm i*, then run *node src/commands.js*.
+To run this, start the project with *npm i*, then run *node src/commands.js*.
 To run thes tests, run *npm test*

 The console is based on the below instructions: